 After analyzing hundreds of recruitment campaigns at FidForward, we’ve identified three sequence templates that consistently outperform traditional outreach.
 These battle-tested templates can achieve response rates between 25% and 40% when properly customized.
+The same principles apply to improving user onboarding - strategic email sequences and timing make all the difference.

 The difference between random outreach and strategic sequences is significant.
 Recruiters using structured templates report: